Our Coastal Future - Port Beach

 This summer there are increasing small rocks on the beach so many now it is really difficult to get into the water and often to walk on the shoreline.
 Much worse than ever before .
 Can these be removed ?

-Charlotte Meiri asked about 2 years ago
+Charlotte Meiri asked over 2 years ago

 Thank you for your question.